Tegowalik/LEGO-Switch-Controller/README.md

   - RED: Switch is currently moving the direction.
 No train should now be passing the switch!
   - Orange: Currently a switch is detected in front of the sensor
   - Yellow: Currently no train is in front of the sensor, but was a short time ago (so either the transition of two wagons is in front of the sensor or the train passed completely the sensor)
-  - Green: otherwise
+  - Green: otherwise (sensor is waiting for an incoming train)
-  - In case of the two sensor program, the first color in the list is shown whose condition is true for at least one sensor
+  - In case of the multiple sensor programs, the first color in the list is shown whose condition is true for at least one sensor
 - **Power Off**: Use the green button of the hub to power the controller off.
 This might cause resetting the switches to the initial state.

 ## MINDSTORMS (Robot Inventor 51515, Spike Prime 45678)
 Currently only a 1 sensor + 1 switch design is [available](51515_switch_1_1.lms).
 You can run it by using the official LEGO Mindstorms Software with Python Programming.

+### Special Features
+Additionally to the Powered Up Hub Speical Features the light matrix is used to indicate the progress of the sensor timeout.

+TODO add gifs

 ## MINDSTORMS EV3 (31313)
 To run python programs on an EV3, you first need to follow these [instructions](https://pybricks.com/install/mindstorms-ev3/installation/).
 After that you can use the following programs: